yemo06/CertifiedEnergy/readme.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 **Certified Energy** was created out of curiosity.
-Which of Drakes is the most Energetic?
+Which of Drake's albums is the most is the most energetic?
 With the release of his latest album: **Certified Lover Boy** I had questions about how the energy of this album compared to the others in Drake's discography.
 Utilizing the Spotify API and Python; **Certified Energy** aims to understand how the changes in energy in music and how, if there are any, correlating factors that contribute to a songs energy.

 Current Goals:
 * Find the most Energetic Album in Drake's discogrpahy
 * Find the Top 5 most energetic songs in Drakes discography
 * Find the Average Energy of Drake's Albums
 * Rank individual songs within each album.
+* Rank the Drake's Albums by Energy

 <p align="right">(<a href="#top">back to top</a>)</p>